gvk/stitch-IL/Documentation.md

 # Documentation

-Before I begin losely explaining how to use this tool.
+Before I begin explaining how to use this tool.
 Let's just look an an example:
 ```
 public class GameState_MainPatch {
     [PatchInformation(Offset = 137)]